-Our systems to prevent corruption and bribery are monitored by the Risk Management Committee and periodic updates are reported to the Board of Directors.
-We are also taking a number of actions to improve compliance awareness, such as holding at least five compliance training sessions each year for all officers and employees and thoroughly disseminating the contents of various compliance regulations, including those for the prevention of corruption and bribery.

-Furthermore, based on our Internal Reporting Regulations, we have established a compliance hotline at the Company in order for us to rapidly be aware of organizational or individual misconduct or violations of laws and regulations and to take necessary measures in response.
+- Our systems to prevent corruption and bribery are monitored by the Risk Management Committee and periodic updates are reported to the Board of Directors.
+We are also taking a number of actions to improve compliance awareness, such as holding at least five compliance training sessions each year for all officers and employees and thoroughly disseminating the contents of various compliance regulations, including those for the prevention of corruption and bribery. - Furthermore, based on our Internal Reporting Regulations, we have established a compliance hotline at the Company in order for us to rapidly be aware of organizational or individual misconduct or violations of laws and regulations and to take necessary measures in response.
 This system also promotes ethics and compliance with laws and regulations at Group companies.

-To promote fair transactions with business partners such as corporations, we have also set up an external reporting desk to receive reports on compliance violations and suspected violations by officers and employees of the Group.
-This system also allows anonymous reporting.
+- To promote fair transactions with business partners such as corporations, we have also set up an external reporting desk to receive reports on compliance violations and suspected violations by officers and employees of the Group.
+This system also allows anonymous reporting. - The Board of Directors and Investment Risk Working Group determine how to handle projects deemed to have a high risk of corruption on a case-by-case basis. - The Risk Management Committee confirms contracts and outsourcing processes to address the risk of corruption and bribery by outside vendors (brokerage outsourcers and other subcontractors).